 To choose the best iron filter for well water, you need to match the system to your water’s quality – paying particular attention to iron and manganese levels.
 Then look for a flow rate high enough for your needs, and a distributor offering a generous warranty and customer support.

 The best whole house water filter for well water without chemicals is the SpringWell Well Water Iron Filter.
 It’s an extremely thorough filtration system for up to 7PPM of iron and also comes with a lifetime warranty and a 6-month money-back guarantee.
-For very high iron levels up to 20PPM, try the Matrixx inFusion from US Water Systems.
+For very high iron levels up to 30PPM, try the SoftPro Iron Master AIO Iron Filter.

 Our top six whole house iron filters for well water